naiplawan/SWD-Test/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+The `next/font` package helps in optimizing font loading, reducing layout shifts, and improving page load performance.
+The [Geist](https://vercel.com/font) font family enhances the visual appeal and readability of the application.

 ## Running with Docker